SpencerMcMurray/AutoFeis-v1/README.md

 # AutoFeis

+A Python 3 Flask-based website.
+AutoFeis manages the creation, registration, and tabulation of Irish Dance competitions, it also allows for creators to manage their competition.

-A Python 3 Flask app which uses a neural network to provide very fast tabulation of results from competitions with handwritten marks.
-Originally made for Irish Step Dancing competitions, however it could most likely be applied to other competitive events as well quite easily.
+AutoFeis' distinguishing factor is its tabulation.
+We use a neural network to provide very fast tabulation of results from competitions with handwritten marks such as Irish Dancing competitions, however it could most likely be applied to other similarly judged competitive events as well quite easily.

-Thie app also includes registration, feis creation, competition creation and much more.

-## Library Dependencies
+## Dependencies

+* Flask
+* pymysql
 * tensorflow
 * numpy
 * cv2